justjake/mousetile-gnome/README.md

     $ cake build
     $ cake run

-## Intended Behavior

-Your shell should behave like the panel layout UI of Visual Studio 2012.
-If it doesn't, that's because there's no code here, yet.

 ## Name

 Please suggest a new one.
+The current name is failing the tertiary goal.

 Because I'm bad at names and `gnome-shell-extension-tool` really wanted one